 The Dollar Stretcher: Assortment of articles and advice on making your money go as far as possible, as well as information on current money issues.
 Offers an expansive searchable archive of articles.

-The Frugal Village: Tips on frugal living from cooking to recycle used stuffs in a smart way.
+The Frugal Village: Tips on frugal living from cooking to recycling used items in a smart way.

 Corporette: Fashion and lifestyle blog for corporate women: lawyers, bankers, MBAs, consultants and "otherwise overachieving chicks."